huggingface/datasets/datasets/mdd/README.md

 For all configurations:
 - `dialogue_turns`: a dictionary feature containing:
-  - `speaker`: a classification label, with possible values including `0`, `1`, indicating which speaker wrote the utterance.
+  - `speaker`: an integer with possible values including `0`, `1`, indicating which speaker wrote the utterance.
   - `utterance`: a `string` feature containing the text utterance.

 ### Data Splits